 You’ve made it!
 You’ve completed your studies, got yourself a degree, and had your graduation photos taken by the loch…so now what?
 Life after University can be exciting and terrifying in equal measure!
 Some graduates have a plan, some graduates plan to have a plan and some just don’t want to think about plans at all.
 Whatever stage you are at in your career thinking, don’t forget you can use the Careers and Employability Service any time after you graduate.
 They are around throughout the year and as a University of Stirling graduate you have access to careers information, advice and guidance for life.

 If you’re not sure what you want to do, you’re not alone.
-In our recent exit survey 35% of students graduating indicated they were undecided about their next steps.
+Many students graduating can feel they are undecided about their next steps.
 Take some time to think about what you’re good at and what you really want to do.
-Have a look at our Exploring Career Ideas guide and start to work out which direction you would like your career to go in.
 There are lots of options and as long as you’re gaining experience and developing your skills, there’s no wrong answer to the question of what to do next.

 A graduate scheme is a structured training programme run by an employer to develop future leaders of their organisation.
 These graduate schemes, which usually last between one and two years, are often available in a number of specialisms ranging from finance, retail, HR and marketing to management and law.
 On a graduate scheme, you’ll be given responsibility from the outset, and the opportunity to gain real hands-on experience and develop your key skills.
 They are usually open to graduates from any degree discipline and will ideally look for candidates with effective communication, organisational and leadership skills.